s5uishida/install_open5gs_upf/README.md

 ### How to build only UPF binary commands

-First for building only UPF binary commands, install the following packages in addition to the above packages.
+If you want to build only UPF binary commands, first install the following packages in addition to the above packages.
 ```
 # apt -y install python3-pip python3-setuptools python3-wheel ninja-build build-essential cmake meson libyaml-dev
 ```